brombal/sqltags/README.md

 ## SQL expression helpers

 The SQL tag object also provides a handful of helper methods to construct common SQL expressions.

+All expression helper methods generally accept both raw values and other nested tagged SQL expressions.

 ### AND and OR expressions